Health & Safety

 Mental Health

-Furthermore, centralized management of health data accelerates information sharing with occupational physicians, enabling early approaches to signs of discomfort and strengthening follow-up systems based on more specialized perspectives.
+Furthermore, centralized management of health data accelerates information sharing with industrial physicians, enabling early approaches to signs of discomfort and strengthening follow-up systems based on more specialized perspectives.
 By deepening the use of data, we will further and more strongly promote the health of all employees.

 Introduction of "Kinniku Shokudo Office" Corporate Meal Service